What is Chroma in Color?

 Your wall color needs to have MORE Chroma than the trim.

-If you follow that rule of thumb, then your white trim color won’t end up looking dingy next to the wall color.
+If you follow that rule of thumb, then your white trim color won’t end up looking dirty or dingy next to the wall color.

 Have you figured out why it works that way?